Impact of the form of weighted networks on the quantum extreme reservoir computation: Introduction

 Now let us outline the focus and structure of this paper.
 We will use the QERC proposed in \cite{Sakurai2022} as a tool to investigate the role of the feature map in quantum neural networks.
-This model provides a convenient platform to do so as the quantum contribution fully relies on quantum reservoir.
-We start in Section \ref{sectionII} with a description of the QERC model while we investigate the feature map properties in Section \ref{sectionIII}.
-Then in Section \ref{sectionIV} we discuss the relation between these properties and the performance of the QERC in Section \ref{sectionIV}.
-We summarize in Section \ref{sectionV} our results.
+This model provides a convenient platform to do so, as the quantum contribution fully relies on the quantum reservoir.
+We start in Section \ref{sectionII} with a description of the QERC model.
+In Section \ref{sectionII}, we also present our method to characterize the unitary map, which is responsible for the quantum reservoir, as a complex network.
+By our method, we investigate the feature map properties with the DTC and some random unitaries and will observe the difference in their dynamics in Section \ref{sectionIII}.
+Then, in Section \ref{sectionIV}, by benchmarking the QERC performance with those unitaries with concrete practical tasks, we discuss what properties of the performance arises based on the difference in the models' dynamics.
+We will confirm that the difference is not only the quantum reservoir properties, but also, in fact, can be exploited for a better QERC performance for the practical tasks.
+In Section \ref{sectionV}, we summarize our results.